-12.7 Leave
+11.7 Leave

-The University has medical leave and family leave policies in place: https://reg.msu.edu/AcademicPrograms/Text.aspx?Section=111#s351 and as listed in the https://reg.msu.edu/AcademicPrograms/Text.aspx?Section=111#s351 and as listed in the GEU contract for Teaching Assistants.
+The University has medical leave and family leave policies in place: https://reg.msu.edu/AcademicPrograms/Text.aspx?Section=111#s351 and as listed in the GEU contract for Teaching Assistants.
 The department currently handles Leaves of Absence informally on a case-by-case basis.
 However, we must ensure that each student progresses in a coherent manner, and leaves do NOT stop the clock on degree completion timelines.
 Also, generally speaking, if a student is not registered for three consecutive semesters (including summer terms), then the student must formally reapply for admissions into the university and program.